iambasanta/http/README.md

 ##### Via `web browser`

 To test your HTTP server, open your web browser and enter `http://localhost:8000` in the address bar.
 You should see the message `CONNECTED` printed in the console where your server is running.
 This indicates that a connection has been established with the server.

+#### **NOTE**

+> When you make a request from the web browser, server logs additional request (in our example we see `CONNECTED` twice in our console); this is because browser makes a separate request to the server to fetch the website's favicon